Music (MUS)

 MUS 750 Instrumental Ensemble: Jazz Ensemble (Blue Rondo) 1 credit

 Jazz Ensemble and Jazz combos from the group perform works from various jazz styles.
 Performances include fall and spring concerts, chapel service playing, and occasional off campus performances.
-(Offered every fall and spring.)
-Prerequisite: previous instrumental experience.
-May be taken for 0-2 credits.
-Repeatable.
+(Audition for placement by instructor).

 Individual, 30-minute lessons on the standard orchestral and band instruments in the percussion family stress proper tone production, phrasing and style.
 Special techniques unique to the instrument are studied.
 Material covered includes standard works for the instrument.
 All lessons include studio classes scheduled throughout the term as a lab time.
 (Prerequisites: approval and placement by instructor.
 Private lesson fee.)